USEPA/RAQSAPI/README.md

 </tbody>
 </table>

-## (optional) Use the keyring package to manage credentials
+## (suggested) Use the keyring package to manage credentials

 It is highly suggested that users use a keyring manager to store and retrieve their credentials while using RAQSAPI.
 One such credential manager is provided by the keyring package [6].
-Keyring uses the credential manager available for most popular Operating systems to store and manage user credentials.
+The Keyring package uses the credential manager available for most popular operating systems to store and manage user credentials.
 This will help avoid hard coding credential information into R scripts.

 To use the keyring package with RAQSAPI first install keyring: